Features Skin Read Blog Support Download for iOS

 Your body produces cortisol every time you face a deadline, a difficult conversation, or a sleepless night.
 In short bursts, that's fine.
 Cortisol mobilizes energy, sharpens focus, and helps you survive.
 But when stress becomes chronic, cortisol stays elevated for weeks or months at a time.
 And your skin pays the price in ways no topical product can fully reverse.

-A 2024 study published in the Journal of Cosmetic Dermatology measured what happens to skin cells under sustained cortisol exposure.
-The findings were stark: cortisol activates a family of enzymes called matrix metalloproteinases (MMPs).
+Research on chronic glucocorticoid excess, reviewed in Dose-Response ("The Unexpected Anabolic Phenotype and Extended Longevity of Skin Fibroblasts after Chronic Glucocorticoid Excess"), describes what happens to skin cells under sustained cortisol exposure.
+The same review notes that glucocorticoids cause "a decrease in collagen synthesis and an altered expression of matrix metalloproteinases (MMPs), leading finally to a reduction of the collagen mass."
+These matrix metalloproteinases (MMPs) are a family of enzymes that degrade structural proteins.
 These enzymes do one thing well.
 They break down collagen and elastin, the two structural proteins responsible for keeping your skin firm, bouncy, and resilient.

 Think of collagen as the scaffolding inside your skin.
 Elastin is the spring that lets it snap back.
 MMPs dismantle both.
 Not slowly.
 Actively.
 Chronically elevated cortisol essentially tells your body to demolish its own support structure from the inside out.